lmemd/sFEre/README.md

     - MSc student, Laboratory of Machine Elements and Machine Design, Aristotle University of Thessaloniki
     - email: lamprou.tolis@gmail.com
     - LinkedIn: www.linkedin.com/in/aalamprou

+    **_Funding:_** The development of this package was funded by Research Fund Coal & Steel, Grant Agreement number 799787.

 ## Project description